Best Nike Running Shoes of 2025

 Glossary of Running Shoe Terms

-• Stack Height: The stack height of a shoe is the space between the bottom of the shoe (where it connects with the ground) and the bottom of your foot.
+• Stack Height: The stack height of a shoe is the space between the bottom of the shoe (the outsole) and the bottom of your foot.
 It’s typically measured in millimeters and runs between 20 and 40 millimeters.
-Most shoes have a higher stack height at the heel than the forefoot, but some have equally high stack heights at both the heel and forefoot.
+Most shoes have a higher stack height at the heel than the forefoot.

-• Outsole: The outsole is the bottom of the shoe and is typically made of a rubber material.
+• Outsole: The outsole is the bottom of the shoe that typically features a rubber material.

 • Lugs: Lugs are protrusions of material on the bottom of the outsole designed to provide extra traction.
-They typically appear on trail running shoes, but some road shoes, like the Vomero 17 and Structure 25 will contain small lugs for added traction.
-The typical lug found on trail shoes is between three and six inches deep
+They typically appear on trail running shoes, but some road shoes, like the Nike Vomero 18 and Nike Structure 25, will contain small lugs for added traction.
+The typical lug found on trail shoes is between three and six millimeters deep.

-• Midsole: The shoe’s midsole is the material between the outsole and the sock liner.
-Midsoles are made of foam and create cushioning for your foot.
-Most running shoe companies make proprietary foams, and it’s the midsole that is what often changes a shoe’s price.
-Companies tend to create base-level foams, mid-level foams, and racing foams.
-The difference is that the racing foams will be lighter and provide higher energy return.
+• Midsole: The midsole is the material between the outsole and the sock liner.
+It is made of foam and provides cushioning for your foot.
+Most running shoe companies make proprietary foams, and the midsole quality affects how a shoe feels underfoot.
+Companies tend to create base-level, mid-level, and racing foams, with racing foams being lighter and providing higher energy returns.

-• Carbon Plate: Similar to a rock plate, a carbon-fiber plate sits between the outsole and sock liner.
-While the rock plate’s purpose is protection, a carbon plate’s purpose is to improve performance by increasing energy return from each foot strike.
+• Carbon Plate: Similar to a rock plate, a carbon plate sits between the outsole and sock liner.
+While the rock plate’s purpose is protection, a carbon plate’s purpose is to increase energy return from each foot strike.

 • Toebox: The toebox is exactly what it sounds like — the front of your shoe where your toes go.
 Shoes have toeboxes of different widths, from narrow to wide.
-Trying different toebox widths will help you narrow down your preference.
+Trying different toebox widths will help you find your preference.

 Keith Kilgore Jr. running in the Nike Alphafly 3 racing shoes in Ventura County, California.
 Photo: iRunFar/Eszter Horanyi